psf/bylaws/bylaws.md

 preclude such person from receiving compensation as either a director or officer, nor shall it affect the validity of any resolution by the Board of Directors fixing such compensation.
-The President shall have authority to fix the salaries, if any, of all employees of the corporation, other than officers elected or appointed by the Board of Directors.
+The President or an appointed Delegate shall have authority to fix the salaries, if any, of all employees of the corporation, other than officers elected or appointed by the Board of Directors.

 ARTICLE VII
 ------